Shopper Protection Program

-An item is significantly-not-as-described if it is materially different from how the merchant described it in the item listing.
+An item is “significantly different from what was described” if it is materially different from how the merchant described it in the item listing.
 Here are some examples:

 - You received a completely different item.
 Example: You purchased a book and received a DVD or an empty box.

 - The condition of the item was misrepresented.
 Example: The listing said “new” and the item was used.

 - The item was advertised as authentic but is not authentic.

 - The item is missing major parts or features which were not disclosed in the listing.